A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Introduction

-The main contributions of the paper are four-fold and can be summarized as follows: \begin{itemize} \item To extend the binary linear SVM approach of \cite{LiuPot2009} to the case of multiclass nonlinear classification; \item To formulate a robust SVM model with bounded-by-$\ell_p$-norm uncertainty sets with nonlinear classifiers; \item To derive bounds on the radii of the uncertainty sets in the feature space for some of the most used kernel functions in the ML literature; \item To provide extensive numerical experiments based on real-world datasets with the aim of evaluating the performances of the proposed models and comparing the results with the extant methods in the literature. \end{itemize}
+The main contributions of the paper are four-fold and can be summarized as follows: \begin{itemize} \item To extend the binary linear SVM approach of \cite{LiuPot2009} to the cases of multiclass and nonlinear classification; \item To formulate the robust extension of the SVM model with nonlinear classifiers using bounded-by-$\ell_p$-norm uncertainty sets and provide computationally tractable reformulations; \item To rigorously derive bounds on the radii of the uncertainty sets in the feature space for some of the most used kernel functions in the ML literature; \item To provide extensive numerical experiments based on real-world datasets with the aim of evaluating the performance of the proposed models and comparing the results with extant SVM methods in the literature. \end{itemize}

 The remainder of the paper is organized as follows.
 Section \ref{sec_literature_review} reviews the existing literature on the problem.
 In Section \ref{sec_background_notation}, the notation is introduced, along with a brief discussion on related SVM-type problems.
 In Section \ref{sec_novel_deterministic_model}, the novel deterministic model with nonlinear classifier is introduced for both binary and multiclass classification.
 Section \ref{sec_robust_model} considers the robust extension together with the construction of the uncertainty sets.
 In Section \ref{sec_computational_results}, the computational results are shown.
 Finally, Section \ref{sec_conclusions} concludes the paper and discusses future works.